russelldb/riak_core/docs/ring_claim.md

 The mapping of vnodes to nodes needs to be spaced at least n-val partitions apart, as otherwise the writing of a bucket/key onto its primary partitions might not be written onto separate physical nodes.

-However, how far apart should the occurrence of a node in the partition list be spaced.
+However, how far apart should the occurrence of a node in the partition list be spaced?
 Clearly it cannot be more than m nodes apart, where m is the number of nodes.
 It needs to be at least n-val apart, but n-val is set per bucket in Riak, and so there is no up-front agreement on what that n-val might be.
 Also if nodes were spaced apart on the partition list just by n-val, when a single node failed, for some partitions an object may be written to a fallback vnode that is on the same physical node as a primary - and w=2 will not guarantee physical diversity under single no failure scenarios.

-To resolve this, Riak has a configuration parameter of [`target_n_val`](http://docs.basho.com/riak/kv/2.2.3/configuring/reference/) - which represents that target spacing on the partition list for any given physical node.
+To resolve this, Riak has a configuration parameter of [`target_n_val`](http://docs.basho.com/riak/kv/2.2.3/configuring/reference/) - which represents the target minimum spacing on the partition list for any given physical node.
 This by default is set to 4, which allows for physical diversity (subject to sufficient nodes being joined) on n-vals up to 4, and also diversity under single failures for n-vals of up to 3.

 Trivially we can achieve this in a partition list by simply allocating vnodes to nodes in sequence: